 Before the French Revolution, hate toward the absolute monarch increased along with poverty, inequalities and taxes.

-In spring 1789, the French revolution started with the organisation of General Estates by the King as a last tentative to calm the tensions.
+In the spring of 1789, the French Revolution started with the organisation of General Estates by the King as a last tentative to calm the tensions.
 He requested the 3 powers (the Nobles, the Clergy and the Third Estate – the people) to gather present reforms.

 It was too late, the French people didn’t want an absolute monarchy and were inspired by the American example with their Constitution established two years before.
 The French wanted to implement a Parliamentary Monarchy.